The E. M. Viquesney Doughboy Database

 WAS ON THE ORIGINAL PEDESTAL

 The Ft.
 Worth Viquesney Doughboy is one of three definitely known to have been fabricated by the Friedley-Voshardt Company of Chicago, IL.
-It is suspected that most or all of the other pressed copper 1920 copyright versions were done so as well.
+It's since been proven from old Friedley-Voshardt ads that all copies of the sheet bronze version of this statue were manufactured by this company.
 The company's invoice referencing Viquesney's American Doughboy Studio for the Mt.
 Olivet Doughboy appears below.

 Picture